EleBern/PFC-CA1-CA3Model_Taxidisetal/README.md

 ## Introduction
 During an Erasmus internship on which I based my Master thesis, I developed this model to fit the experimental data obtained by the University of Genoa.
+I have studied the behaviour of the prefrontal cortex and the hippocampal models separately before connecting them.
+Here is the code for the complete model.

 ### File structure
 - `PFC-HPC.py` is the main file.